 When clearing of vegetation for land use conversion occurs, ensuring that the method used maintain an organic cover on the soil.

 When mechanized tillage is used for field operations, the implements used must leave a proportion of the plant residues on the soil surface (i.e., conservation tillage or no-till).

+Open burning of excess residues should be avoided to maintain sufficient organic matter as well as to prevent fire damage to the topsoil, which will result in further nutrient depletion and increased potential for erosion.

 3.4 Guidelines for addressing nutrient imbalance